LLNL/sundials/doc/arkode/guide/source/Usage/Skeleton.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _ARKODE.Usage.ARKStep.Skeleton:
+.. _ARKODE.Usage.Skeleton:

 A skeleton of the user's main program
 ============================================

-The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using the ARKStep module.
+The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using ARKODE.
 Most of the steps are independent of the NVECTOR, SUNMATRIX, SUNLINSOL and SUNNONLINSOL implementations used.
 For the steps that are not, refer to :numref:`NVectors`, :numref:`SUNMatrix`,